Diabulimia

 Diabulimia is a serious illness

 Manipulating insulin can be life-threatening for people with type 1 diabetes.
-This means that if you or a loved one need treatment for diabulimia, medical stabilization will be a priority.
+If you or a loved one need treatment for diabulimia, medical stabilization will be a priority.
 Once this is achieved, professional care with a multidisciplinary team experienced in the medical, nutritional, and psychological treatment of diabulimia may be warranted.
+Eating Recovery Centers is the only treatment center in the nation offering diabulimia treatment at all levels of care including inpatient, residential, partial hospitalization, and intensive outpatient programs.

 Using insulin to lose weight